sachgits/promotion-service/README.md

 }
 ```
 - Optional: `contentHtml: Boolean`: Insert HTML into the popover.
 If false, `insertAdjacentText` method will be used to insert content into the DOM.
 Use text if you're worried about XSS attacks.
+- Optional: `container: String`: Appends the popover to a specific element.
+Example: `container: 'body'`.
+This option is particularly useful in that it allows you to position the popover in the flow of the document near the triggering element - which will prevent the popover from floating away from the triggering element during a window resize.

 - Optional: `modalMode: Boolean`: Use this flag if you want the popover to morph into a modal with overlay when the viewport width is less than 991 pixels

-**returns** The promotion object
+- Optional: `promotedElementIsFixed: Boolean`: This flag adds an inline style CSS property for `position` with the value `fixed` on the popover element.

-### showLastPromotion
+### showCommencingPromotion

 > `function()`

 Shows the last promotion in the list of promotions, if its commence date has started, otherwise it doesn't display anything and it doesn't alter the promotions array.
-If the commence date has started, the promotion is displayed using the `PopoverService` and the promotion is removed from the promotions array.
+If the commence date has started, the promotion is displayed using the `PopoverService`.

 ### Tasks